nguyenvanhaibk92/nguyenvanhaibk92.github.io/index.md

 <p align="center"> <img width="200" height = "200" src="/files/DSC_0114.JPG"></p>

-Hai Nguyen obtained his Bachelor’s and Master’s degree in Civil Engineering from the Ho Chi Minh City University of Technology, after which he worked as a graduate research assistant and teaching assistant at the same university.
-He has been pursuing his Ph.D. in Aerospace Engineering at the University of Texas at Austin since January 2021.
+I am a second Ph.D. student in Aerospace Engineering at the University of Texas at Austin since January 2021.
+I obtained his Bachelor’s and Master’s degree in Civil Engineering from the Ho Chi Minh City University of Technology, after which I worked as a graduate research assistant and teaching assistant at the same university.

-His current interests are in the broad areas of numerical analysis, scientific computing, and machine learning.
-He has developed the model-constrained deep learning approach for solving both challenging forward and inverse problems.
-He also has been working on solving time-dependent PDEs problems, i.e., Wave equation, Burger’s equation, Navier-Stokes equation, using transformers architecture.
-He proposed a data-informed active subspace framework for solving inverse problems.
+My current interests are in the broad areas of numerical analysis, scientific computing, and machine learning.
+I have developed the model-constrained deep learning approach for solving both challenging forward and inverse problems.
+I also has been working on solving time-dependent PDEs problems, i.e., Wave equation, Burger’s equation, Navier-Stokes equation, using transformers architecture.
+I proposed a data-informed active subspace framework for solving inverse problems.

 ## Research interests
 - Machine learning